Preserved Harissa Lemon Zucchini Ribbons with Fresh Stracciatella Recipe

 Preserved Harissa Lemon Zucchini Ribbons with Fresh Stracciatella

-If you are looking to dive into an innovative first course that carries fresh, tangy, salty and creamy flavors, this zucchini ribbon salad should fit the bill.
+If you are looking to dive into an innovative first course with fresh, tangy, salty and creamy flavors, this zucchini ribbon salad will fit the bill.

-Preserving lemons is a solid beginner ferment because it is more times than not successful due to the powerful concentration of salt.
+Preserving lemons is a solid beginner-level ferment because it is successful more frequently than not.
+This is due to the powerful concentration of salt in the recipe.
 The likelihood of unfavorable bacteria thriving in that level of salinity is close to none.

 Harissa is incorporated into the equation as a welcome twist to add a kiss of smoky heat.
 Harissa is a North African spice blend typically made up of red chiles, citrus, garlic, coriander and cumin.
-Once preserved, the lemon slices capture the essence of these additional aromatics quite nicely as well as pick up an attractive sunset hue.
+Once preserved, the lemon slices capture the essence of these additional aromatics quite nicely.
+They also pick up a gorgeous sunset hue.

-Another level-up moment is using fresh-squeezed lemon juice instead of filtered water to submerge the sliced lemons.
-This results in a super-charged citrus finish and transforms the resulting brine into a desirable addition to future dishes as well.
+Another level-up moment comes from using fresh-squeezed lemon juice instead of filtered water to submerge the sliced lemons.
+This results in a super-charged citrusy finish and transforms the resulting brine into a yummy addition to future dishes as well.

 What’s Good to Know with Chef Olivia:

-• Slicing your lemons allows for an even and quicker ferment as it exposes the interior of the lemon to the acid and salt they are submerged in.
+• Slicing your lemons allows for an even and quicker ferment, doing so exposes the interior of the lemon to the acid and salt they are submerged in.

 • Removing all citrus seeds before fermenting delivers a finished product that is easy to use and throw into dishes in a pinch.